-Albania: CEZ gets regular payments for exiting Distribution company13.
-August 2015. / SEE Energy News
+Albania: CEZ gets regular payments for exiting Distribution company, SEE Energy News

 CEZ Group has received a tranche of 22 million euros from Albania as an amount that is given in exchange for return of property to the Albanian state.